skandragon/mgraff-rc/README.md

 # commands.json

-Each command is a single line of JSON, and will trigger a specific type of action.
+This contains a sequence of JSON action descriptions.
+Each is an object, and a blank line indicates the end of the JSON object.

+See `test.json` for an example.

 ## Files